 Purdue Global offers a range of nursing degrees to help you in your career, from an Associate of Science in Nursing all the way up to a Doctor of Nursing Practice.
 There are also postgraduate certificates available for nurses who are interested in focusing on a particular nursing specialty.

 If you’re thinking of becoming a nurse or looking to expand your nursing career, this article is for you.
 It provides an overview of what a typical nursing career progression might look like.
 Learn about the various nursing degrees you can earn, average time to completion, and the possible career outcomes that go along with each degree.

 1. Become a Registered Nurse

-- Associate of Science in Nursing (ASN).
-This program is mostly offered through on-campus community colleges and career schools, although some hybrid online/on-campus programs exist.
-It usually takes about two years to complete.
+How do you become an RN?
+You could start with an Associate of Science in Nursing (ASN).
+This program is mostly offered through on-campus community colleges and career schools, although some hybrid online and on-campus programs exist.
+For example, Purdue Global offers an ASN program for students in Iowa and Maine.
+This degree usually takes about 2 years of full-time study to complete.

 2. You May Wish to Earn an RN-to-BSN Degree